Accompany, pray for, and support vocations

 -

-Every contribution, large or small, helps train future priests, ensure their well-being, and support their mission of service to all of us.
-With your prayer and your collaboration, we help the seed of vocation grow and bear abundant fruit.
+Each contribution, large or small, helps form future priests, ensure their well-being, and sustain their mission of service to all of us.
+With your prayer and your collaboration, we help the seed of vocation to grow and bear abundant fruit.
 God will reward us for every effort and every generous gesture!